- 1A violent disturbance of the atmosphere with strong winds and usually rain, thunder, lightning, or snow.More example sentences

 - He then turned on his heel and stormed off in the direction of the cucumber sandwiches.

-- 1.2Move forcefully and decisively to a specified position in a game or contest: Chester stormed back with two goals in five minutesMore example sentences
+- 1.2Move forcefully and decisively to a specified position in a game or contest: he barged past and stormed to the checkered flagMore example sentences

 - His club colleague James Callery, now operating at centre-forward, came storming into the game in the final 10 minutes.